Call Today! Free Immediate Response (818) 781-1570

 California law specifically prohibits any individual from setting up a meeting with a minor (under 18 years old) if the meeting is motivated by sexual interest.
 The law is defined under California Penal Code 288.4, which states:

-• Every individual who is motivated by an unnatural or abnormal sexual interest in children, arranges a meeting with a minor or someone they believes is a minor for the purpose of exposing their genitals, pubic, rectal area, having the child expose their genitals, pubic, or rectal area, or engaging in lewd or lascivious behavior is guilty of Section 288.4.
+• Every individual who is motivated by an unnatural or abnormal sexual interest in children arranges a meeting with a minor or someone they believe is a minor for the purpose of exposing their genitals, pubic, rectal area, having the child expose their genitals, pubic, or rectal area, or engaging in lewd or lascivious behavior is guilty of Section 288.4.

 In simple terms, this legal definition above means it's a crime just to arrange a meeting with a minor while being motivated by an abnormal sexual interest in children with the intent to engage in sexual conduct with the minor at the meeting.